Rehman Dheri: Archeological phases

-In Rehman Dehri the archeological sequence is over 4.5 meters deep and it covers a series of over 1,400 years that was begun at c.
-3,300 BC.
+In Rehman Dehri the archeological sequence is over 4.5 meters deep and it covers a series of over 1,400 years that was begun c.
+3300 BC.
 Reham Dehri characterizes different periods which includes the period from c.
 3300-2850 BC, c.
 2850-2500 BC, and the last is from c.
 2500-1900 BC.

 In its earliest phases it is accepted that the settlement receives its formal planning and that consequent stages extended the plan over time.
 Even though the excavators have cut a number of deep trenches into the lower levels, the uncovered area was too limited to study the spatial sharing of craft activities.
 So the occupation of Rehman Dheri may have been more ancient than is presently attested.

 In the middle of the third millennium BC, at the beginning of the mature Indus phase, the site was abandoned.
 There was limited reoccupation.

 Some more records are found at the neighbouring archaeological mound Hisham Dheri.

 Due to the recent developments, the plans of the Early Harappan settlement were disturbed.

 This site represents the earliest urban settlement on the sub-continent, with a very rich bead industry.
 It was earlier than the Kot Diji-Sothi complex.